google/horologist/docs/simple-media-app-guide.md

-# Build a simple player app
+# Build a simple media player app

 This guide will walk you through on how to build a very simple media player app for Wear OS, capable of playing a media which is hosted on the internet.